justinmatt/spherical_pendulum_RK4/README.md

 # parameters
 * acceleration due to gravity (g)
 * Length of the pendulum

+credits:Justin Mathew